oxinabox/StackOverflowGitterNotifier.jl/README.md

  - 4th is the Webhook URL you get from the Gitter, Notifications -> Custom integration.
 Note that to get/create this URL you need to be a admin for the Gitter Channel

+Each time the script is run, it will push any new questions with the tag, to the gitter webhook URL.

-Run the script using cron, or a similar schedualler.
+Run the script using cron, or a similar schedualler, eg every 5 minutes

 <br/><br/><br/><br/><br/>